-After the applicant has fulfilled the abovementioned requirements, and any others that you require to meet your program requirements, their status must be manually changed to ACCEPTED.
-This can be done from the dashboard, their personal profile, or in bulk.
+After the applicant has fulfilled the abovementioned requirements, and any others to meet your program requirements, their status must be manually changed to ACCEPTED.
+This can be done from the dashboard, their personal profile, or in bulk from the People menu.

 TIP: To help manage your applicants, Better Impact provides a status category of In Process – which can delineate those whose applications have been reviewed but still have requirements outstanding.
 This is an optional feature and must also be changed manually.

-From the Better Impact dashboard (home page) - Fig. 1:
+From the Better Impact dashboard (home page) - Fig. 3 (above):

 Under Status Update